 In our continuing series of reports, Charles (“Charlie”) Oppenheim, Chief of the Visa Control and Reporting Division, U.S. Department of State, shares his most recent analysis of current trends and future projections for the various immigrant preference categories with AILA (the American Immigration Lawyers’ Association).

-Below are highlights from the most recent “check-in with Charlie” (March 13, 2020), reflecting his analysis of current trends and future projections for the various immigrant preference categories and his answers to various questions from the public.
+Below are highlights from the most recent (June 28, 2021), reflecting his analysis of current trends and future projections for the various immigrant preference categories on the State Department July 2021 Visa Bulletin.

 Family-based Preference Categories

-You may access the March 2020 Visa Bulletin here and the April 2020 Visa Bulletin here.
+You may access the July 2021 Visa Bulletin here and the August 2021 Visa Bulletin here